alexcong/askpro-mcp/README.md

 **Capabilities:**

-- 🌐 Automatic web search for fresh information
-- 📄 URL analysis for any links included in the prompt
 - 🧠 GPT-5 Pro reasoning through the Responses API
-- 📚 Returns citations when provided by the model
+- 🛠 Ideal for structured analysis, synthesis, and step-by-step problem solving
+- ✍️ Use when you already have the necessary context in your prompt

 ## Project Structure